 The Metro shuts early

 Both Linea A (orange) and Linea B (blue) stations open at 5.30am and close around 11.30pm.
-On Friday and Saturday nights they close at 12.30am.
+On Friday and Saturday nights the last train leaves at 1.30am.

 The bus system is confusing